Research and reviews

 Click this category to view Abstracts of 13 studies examining acupuncture and sperm parameters.

-It is clear from many studies that stress can negatively affect fertility and also IVF outcomes.
+Many studies have shown that stress can negatively affect fertility and in some studies (but not all) IVF outcomes.
 One of the suggested mechanisms for the positive impact that acupuncture can have on embryo implantation, is its ability to reduce stress and anxiety.

 Click this category to view Abstracts of the 20 articles published in medical journals about stress, fertility and acupuncture.